THE RCA 2N3055 POWER TRANSISTOR

 The importance of using original, homotaxial transistors in early solid state amps is explained here.
 Although modern 2N3055s have better high frequency response, more gain, and higher dissipation, they often produce unwanted effects in amps built around homotaxial units - notably a poorer general sound, and in certain instances, instability.

-In the Supreme and Super Foundation Bass, it is important that the output transistors (the four 2N3055s) are matched in order to minimise the amount of DC voltage (the DC offset) present at the speaker output.
+In the Supreme and Super Foundation Bass, it is important that the output transistors (the four 2N3055s) are matched in order to help minimise, via the biasing, the amount of DC voltage (the DC offset) present at the speaker output.

 Most early RCA transistors have stamped date codes.
 The system is a simple number and letter.
 The number is the year, and the letter the month.
 The month sequence runs A-H = January-August; and J-M = September-December.